smorad/um_cisc_7026/lecture_12_transformers.typ

 Modern transformers can be very deep #pause

 Very deep networks require two new training tricks #pause

-We must understand these tricks before implementing the transformer #pause
+- We must understand these tricks before implementing the transformer #pause

 *Trick 1:* Residual connections #pause

 *Trick 2:* Layer normalization #pause

-We will start with the *residual connection*
+We will start with *residual connections*

 ==
 Remember that a two-layer MLP is a universal function approximator #pause